evandisoft/RedOnion/DevelopmentReadme.md

 - **RedOnion.ROS** - The Red Onion Script custom language.
 - **RedOnion.ROS.Tests** - Tests for **RedOnion.ROS**
 - **RedOnion.Shell** - A shell where RedOnionScript can be ran independently of KSP.
 - **RedOnion.UI** - A ui lib that uses [Unity UI](https://docs.unity3d.com/2019.3/Documentation/Manual/UISystem.html).
-Intended to be used in scripting.
+Can be used in scripting.

 ## Project Reference Structure
 Since C# doesn't allow cyclic dependencies, this structure is important.